-Hey!
-You likely found yourself here after searching for what arguably is the first question that comes to a business owner or executive’s mind when considering the expansion of marketing efforts.
+“Work with a marketing agency?
+What is this going to cost me?”
+This is arguably the first question that comes to a business owner or team manager’s mind when considering the expansion of marketing efforts.

 The thought process might go something like this: “We’re not bringing in enough opportunities.
 We’ve got to do a better job of communicating and attracting new business.
 How much is this going to cost?”